 In the certificate program, you will study the role of accounting in organizational planning and decision-making; managing risk as it relates to control, fiduciary responsibility, investment strategies, and legal requirements; and cash flow validation techniques.
 You’ll develop the ability to read and critically analyze corporate financial statements, and evaluate investment decisions that impact strategic and financial objectives at your company.

 Through a course schedule that can be customized to combine face-to-face and online classes, the program’s flexibility and affordability will allow you to complete your certificate in as little as 12 months, giving you a valuable credential to add to your resume as you advance your career.
-All certificate courses can also be applied toward a degree, such as an MBA or master of management.
+All certificate courses can also be applied toward a degree, such as an MBA or master of organizational leadership.

 With small class sizes and respected professional faculty who will help you achieve your goals, our certificate programs are one of the options that the School of Business and Nonprofit Management offers to students committed to becoming successful, ethical business leaders.